ArjunSinghPayal/GroceryKart/README.md

 # Make sure MongoDB is running locally

+- +# Optionally seed the database with:
+  +node seeds.js

   # Then start the server

   node index.js

   Visit http://localhost:8080/products to see it in action!

 🤔 Future Improvements

      Add authentication for users.

      Improve validation error messages.

+-
+- Add search and filtering by farm.
+-
+- Farm dashboard to show all products with nested rendering.

   Deploy online on Render, Vercel, or Railway.

 🧑‍💻 Author

      GitHub: ArjunSinghPayal

 🎯 Final Thought